She Moved Through the Fair: Performances and recordings

 Scottish tenor Sydney MacEwan recorded the song in 1936 and Irish tenor John McCormack recorded it in 1941.

 In 1952, folklorist Peter Kennedy recorded the McPeake Family singing a version based on that of Margaret Barry entitled "Our Wedding Day."
 It featured a bagpipe accompaniment by Francis McPeake, II.
 The traditional singer Paddy Tunney learned "She Moved Through the Fair" in County Fermanagh and recorded it in 1965.
 Other singers who sang it in the 1950s and the 1960s included Patrick Galvin, Dominic Behan and Anne Briggs.
 It was popular among members of the Traveller community in Ireland at that time.

 Fairport Convention recorded the song in 1968, adapting the style of the song from the Traveller Margaret Barry, though she herself had learned it from the John McCormack vinyl recording.
 Former Fairport Convention guitarist and songwriter Richard Thompson regularly includes the song in concert performances.
 Also of note are the recordings of the song by Alan Stivell in 1973.
-Art Garfunkel (formerly of Simon & Garfunkel) recorded a particularly lush version on his album Watermark (1977).
+Art Garfunkel (formerly of Simon & Garfunkel) recorded a particularly lush version on his album Watermark (1977), which featured Irish traditional band The Chieftains and was arranged by Paddy Moloney and Jimmy Webb.

 Versions of the song recorded by Sinéad O'Connor (as used on the soundtrack of the film Michael Collins), Trees and Nana Mouskouri change the gender of the pronouns, so the song became "He Moved Through the Fair".
 O'Connor's and Trees' versions keep the original title even so, but Mouskouri changes it.
 In a 2015 interview, O'Connor expressed regret for having changed the gender.
 An alternative version of the lyrics is also used in Mary Black's version of the song.

 In June 2016, the BBC TV series The Living and the Dead premiered a version of the song sung by Elizabeth Fraser in collaboration with The Insects.